Chemical mimicry: Predator

-Chemical mimicry of an organism’s pheromones allows predators with this ability to draw select prey to them, rather than spend their energy finding and attempting to capture these organisms with varied success.
+Chemical mimicry of an organism's pheromones allows predators with this ability to draw select prey to them, rather than spend their energy finding and attempting to capture these organisms with varied success.
 The pheromones are typically used by the prey species to attract members of their own species as potential mates.
 In the case of predatory chemical mimicry, the predator has evolved to emit chemicals that are structurally similar and will cause the same behavioural reactions to be displayed by the prey.
 However, the mimicked pheromones will draw the animal toward the predator rather than a potential mate.

 One group of organisms that use this method are Bolas spiders (genus: Mastophora).
-Bolas spiders will emit chemicals that attract their prey, noctuid moths.
+Bolas spiders emit chemicals that attract their prey, noctuid moths.
 These spiders have replaced the need to spin elaborate webs to capture prey by mimicking the pheromones emitted by female moths to attract males of the species effectively.
 In studies conducted on this spider it has been found that the moths only approach from downwind of the spider and that all of the moths captured were, in fact, male.

 Parasites

 Parasitic use of chemical mimicry involves the invasion of the nest of a duped species, which may consist of an individual or a colony.
-By emitting mimics of the chemicals that create the host’s familiar odours the invader is able to conceal themselves efficiently within the nest without alerting the host.
+By emitting mimics of the chemicals that create the host's familiar odours the invader is able to conceal themselves efficiently within the nest without alerting the host.

 One example of a group of insects that uses this method of chemical mimicry would be cuckoo bees (genus: Nomada).
 Cuckoo bees will parasitize bees of the families Melittidae and Andrenidae.
-Cuckoo bee males will produce chemicals that are similar in structure to the volatile lipids secreted by host females and these chemicals are transferred to cuckoo females so that they may camouflage their eggs within the host’s nest.
+Cuckoo bee males will produce chemicals that are similar in structure to the volatile lipids secreted by host females and these chemicals are transferred to cuckoo females so that they may camouflage their eggs within the host's nest.
 This would allow the females to pass off the care of her eggs and larvae onto the host, benefiting the parasite and burdening the host.

 Protective

 Protective forms of chemical mimicry work to benefit the mimicking species by preventing harm.
 In most cases this achieved by acting as a deterrent to other organisms by mimicking the chemicals emitted by another species that has a mechanism to deter predators.
-This form of mimicry is known as Batesian Mimicry.
+This can be either Batesian Mimicry or Müllerian mimicry.